aappleby/metron/docs/TemporalLogic.md

 With that table written out, we have enough information to fully trace a program.
 For each member variable we start with the N symbol and trace through each line of code.
 If we see a read or a write, we look up the current symbol in the table above and transition to the new symbol.
 If we see a branch, we trace through both sides of the branch independently and then parallel-merge the symbols together afterwards (just concatenate the N|R|W with the R|WR or whatever and then remove duplicates).

 This works, but it's kinda clunky and it doesn't really give us insight into what the symbols _mean_.
-We can simplify things a bit further by taking advantage of redundancies in the table and by removing symbols that are impossible because they would always break the RWR rules - for example, ```RW|WR``` can be disallowed as it contains both a read-after-write and a write-after-read which means it can't be categorized as either a "register" or "wire" in Verilog-land. ```R|WR``` is out for similar reasons - ```WR``` implies "wire", but ```R``` implies "register" and it can't be both.
+We can simplify things a bit further by taking advantage of redundancies in the table and by removing symbols that are impossible because they would always break the rules - for example, ```RW|WR``` can be disallowed as it contains both a read-after-write and a write-after-read which means it can't be categorized as either a "register" or "wire" in Verilog-land. ```R|WR``` is out for similar reasons - ```WR``` implies "wire", but ```R``` implies "register" and it can't be both.

 After removing all impossible symbols from the table, we can group the remaining symbols together by how their concatenation rules behave: